Mexican Atole de Vainilla with Masa Harina

 If you made my recipe for Mexican Atole de Vainilla, please be sure to rate and review it below!
 For more yummy Mexican inspiration, be sure to follow me on Instagram, Pinterest, or Facebook.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.
 Until next time, adios amigos!

 - 1/2 cup masa harina

 - 2 cups whole milk

-- 1 piece (3 inch) McCormick Gourmet Vanilla Beans, Madagascar split in half lengthwise and seeds scraped
+- 1 vanilla Bean, split in half lengthwise and seeds scraped

 - In a large saucepan bring water to a boil with the cinnamon stick and piloncillo.
 Remove from the heat, cover, and let the cinnamon stick steep and sugar dissolve for about 30 minutes.

 - Remove the cinnamon stick, return water to low heat, and slowly add the masa harina, whisking until combined.
 Add milk and vanilla bean with seeds.

 - Heat over medium heat just until boiling.